Ullswater - Lowther - Haweswater drive

 Coordinates: N 54.59583, W 2.62176

-Leave The Square on Water Street, adjacent to The Crown Inn.
+Leave The Square on Water Street, adjacent to the Crown Inn.
 The road passes alongside the pretty Morland Beck and old mill race before leaving the village.
-Continue through pleasant countryside and woodland on the generally straight minor road, again with distant views across the Eden valley.
-After approx 4 miles, enter the village of Maulds Meaburn.
+Continue through pleasant countryside on the generally straight minor road, again with distant views across the Eden valley.
+After approx 3 miles, pass through an impressive tree lined section before a couple of sharp bends bring you to the village of Maulds Meaburn.
 Roadside parking through the village with a wider section at the far end of the village, opposite the modern Village Institute.

 Distance: 24.3 miles